iWriteGigs

 Question #1

-A by both the autonomic and somatic nervous systems.
+A only by the parasympathetic nervous system.

 C only by the sympathetic nervous system.